twitter

 “Possible non-native” individuals were found among the bees sampled.
 For example, one honeybee from Fukushima Prefecture in the Northern region had the same genetic composition as Southern honeybees.
 When we investigated that bee’s “ancestry,” we discovered that it had actually been introduced to Fukushima Prefecture from Kumamoto Prefecture.
 The majority of the other exceptions were also suspected of having been imported from other regions by humans.

 This suggests that, when individuals are transported between different regions, imported bee colonies might not be able to adapt to their new environment.
 Many people keep Japanese honeybees as a hobby and such hobby apiarists interact with each other, sometimes exchanging or selling bees.
-In our survey, we were able to detect situations where bees had been sent to a region with different circumstances from those to which they had originally adapted.
+In our survey, we were able to detect situations where bees had been sent to a region with different environment from those to which they had originally adapted.

 We tried to identify the genetic regions under natural selection in each of the three genetically distinct populations.
 Moreover, we investigated such selective regions affected by each environmental factor.